 - does not contribute credit to the QCE

-- cannot duplicate learning in any areas of study contributing credit to the QCE, e.g. learning from General, Applied or Short Course syllabuses, or VET courses.
+- cannot duplicate learning in any areas of study contributing credit to the QCE, e.g. learning from General, Applied or Short Course syllabuses, or VET qualifications.

 3.1.3 QCE-contributing studies

-A student eligible for the QCIA may also record achievements for other learning categories of the QCE in the learning account, e.g. courses from the Preparatory learning category, such as a VET Certificate I. A typical pattern of enrolment in QCE-contributing studies for a QCIA-eligible student may include a Short Course, an Applied subject or a Certificate I or Certificate II course.
+A student eligible for the QCIA may also record achievements for other learning categories of the QCE in the learning account, e.g. courses from the Preparatory learning category, such as a Certificate I qualification.
+A typical pattern of enrolment in QCE-contributing studies for a QCIA-eligible student may include a Short Course, an Applied subject or a Certificate I or Certificate II qualification.
 Completed and partially completed QCE learning is recorded on a Senior Statement and cannot be duplicated on the QCIA.

 For more information about: